mikhail-singh/digit-draw/README.md

 # Digit Draw

-A simple Python application that lets you draw handwritten digits in a desktop GUI and uses a convolutional neural network (CNN) to recognize them.
+A simple Python application that lets you draw handwritten digits in a desktop GUI and uses a convolutional neural network (CNN) to recognise them.

 ## Project Structure